 What is the main cause of sleep apnea?

-Obesity and excess weight are the most frequent causes of obstructive sleep apnea in adults.
-This connects to the soft tissue in your throat, and can cause the airway to become clogged when you’re sleeping.
+Obesity and excess weight are adults’ most frequent causes of obstructive sleep apnea.
+This connects to the soft tissue in your throat and can cause the airway to become clogged when sleeping.

 Stress can aggravate and intensify some of the symptoms of sleep apnea, but it does not directly cause it.
 People who suffer from sleep apnea generally have another issue that may be impacting their breathing.
-High stress levels can increase apneas, but stress cannot cause chronic apneas to occur.
+High stress levels can increase apneas, but stress cannot cause chronic ones.

 Schedule A Dental Exam Today

-Please schedule a sleep apnea consultation online, and we will look forward to seeing you very soon.
+Please schedule a sleep apnea consultation online; we look forward to seeing you soon.